Primary and secondary sources on historical topics.

 Letters from three brothers fighting in the Civil War.
 Digital images of some of the most interesting letters from the collection are online.
 Typed transcripts have been created to make the letters easier to read.

-Coming soon.
-The Lumberjack Math combines the study of math and social studies for grades 5 - 8.
+Combines the study of math and social studies for grades 5 - 8.

 A starting place for exploration of the rich and complex history of Minnesota's involvement in the U.S. Civil War.